Federal surprise billing protections: What employers need to know

 The first notice obligation requires plans to provide a notice to participants describing the surprise billing protections under the Act.
 For plan years beginning on or after January 1, 2022, plans must post a notice describing the surprise billing protections on a publicly available site.
 Plans should post this notice by the first day of the plan year beginning in 2022.
 This disclosure must also appear in explanations of benefits (EOBs) involving OON claims.

-model notice is available from the DOL.[11]
+A model noticeis available from the DOL.[11]
 Plans are not required to use this notice, but the plan’s disclosure should be based on the model to ensure all disclosure requirements are met.
 We strongly encourages employers to use the surprise billing notice provided by the plan’s insurance carrier/TPA, if available.
 The disclosure must include information about any applicable state law surprise billing protections, [12] and insurance carriers/TPAs are in a better position to address this content.

 For self-insured plans, guidance indicates the employer should host the notice on its own website.
 Although the regulations and model notice use the term “public website,” we believe a plan should be able to satisfy this requirement by posting the notice on its intranet that is available to employees and plan participants.[13]
 If the employer does not have an intranet site or other public site for its employees and participants, it could contract with the TPA to host this notice on the internet portal the TPA makes available to plan participants.
 TPAs will also need to address this required information in EOBs on behalf of the plan.